jimeer/Transparent_bridge_ESP8266/README.md

 To configure the device a USB to serial is required and the following commands mirror the original ones

-All commands must begin at the start of a new line and begin with <esc>[, the delimiter is ‘,’.
-When a command is entered ‘*’ is echoed and the command details are then entered.
+All commands must begin at the start of a new line and begin with <esc>[, the delimiter is â€˜,â€™.
+When a command is entered â€˜*â€™ is echoed and the command details are then entered.
 If no command is entered then the current state is printed.

 esc[r	reset

 esc[b	set baud rate

 esc[p	set port

 esc[m	set mode 1 to 3

 esc[s	set station <ssid>,<password>

 esc[a	set access point <ssid>,<password>,<channel>

 esc[x    print info (current set up)

 TCP command